BU-Center-for-Antiracist-Research/neighborhood_racial_composition_built_environment_and_health_outcome/README.md

 ## Documentation

 - FinalData: this folder contains the final datasets we constructed for the analysis.
 The finaldata_holc contains the additional variables for HOLC graded analysis.
+The data dictionary for Built Environment indicators can also be found here.
 - RCodes: this folder contains the R scripts for the data analysis.
 Scripts are numbered in sequence.
 - Output: this folder contains the tables and figures we used in the paper or the supplementary materials.
-- QGISProject: this fodler contains the QGIS project and the corresponding shapefiles used for producing Figure 1 in the paper.
+- QGISProject: this folder contains the QGIS project and the corresponding shapefiles used for producing Figure 1 in the paper.
-- RawData: this fodler contains the raw datasets in their original shape.
+- RawData: this folder contains the raw datasets in their original shape.

 ## Authors